 Board members shall not debate or vote upon the employment of any person to whom they are related within the fourth degree of consanguinity or affinity.
 Provided the Board member does not debate or vote upon the employment, the Board may vote to employ a person related to a Board member.

+Prohibited Expenditures Model Policy

+The Board of Momentum Academy adopts the following policy, effective on the date of adoption by the Board.

+Section 1.
+No officer, employee, or agent of Momentum Academy may use public funds to advocate, support, or oppose the passage or defat of any ballot measure or the nomination or election of any candidate for public office.

+Section 2.
+No officer, employee, or agent of Momentum Academy may direct public funds to any committee supporting or opposing a ballot measure or candidate.

+Section 3.
+No officer, employee, or agent of Momentum Academy may use public funds to pay any debts or obligations of any committee supporting or opposing a ballot measure or candidate.

 Governing Board Records Policy